Hyperparameter Tuning

 Info

-as the human normalized scores in (Mnih et al., 2015, Extended Data Table 2)1, such as
+When optimizing Atari games, you can use target_scores as the human normalized scores in (Mnih et al., 2015, Extended Data Table 2)1, such as

 tuner = Tuner(